There are a million ways to measure how much you’re winning at life. Getting a raise? Well, that's certainly one of them.

 Another way that you can prepare for the unexpected is by reviewing your insurance policies.
 Ensure that you have the adequate amount of car, life and home insurance.
 If you need to boost your coverage, plan the increased expenses into your new budget.

 What's better than money?
 Money that multiplies itself.
 Make your money work harder by investing a portion of your new income.
 Consider investing in stocks or start a plan for your retirement.
+Check with your employer, and if you aren't already enrolled, consider starting a 401K at work.
+You may also consider starting an IRA.

 If you’re not sure where to start, seek out a professional that can offer personal finance and investment insight.
 The addition of new income is a perfect time to chat with a financial advisor.
 Here’s how to find a financial advisor that fits your needs if you’re just starting the search.
+Be sure to choose a financial advisor who you trust and feel comfortable with.
+Ask them all of your questions—that's what they are there for!

 5. Treat Yourself

 You worked hard to earn your raise, so celebrate your achievement!
 Putting your new money towards long-time financial goals won't feel like a disappointment if you treat yourself to a little immediate gratification.
 Do what you love.
 Take up a new hobby, purchase that car, go on a vacation or redo that room you've been waiting to remodel.
+Just make sure that you stick to that set "Fun and Entertainment" budget.

 What Not To Do: Misconceptions and Mistakes